sethgeyer/rake-warmup/README.md

 - write a simple rake task
 - write a rake task that has a dependency on another rake task
-- have a high-level understanding of what is happening when we type `RACK_ENV=test rake db:migrate`
+- write a rake task that uses an environment variable

 ## Defining Tasks